Tidal Heating of the Lunar Magma Ocean: Reconciling an Old Moon with a Young Solidification: Supplementary Materials

 \subsection{3.2 Eccentricity and Earth--Moon distance evolution}

 Lunar orbital parameters during the LMO epoch are uncertain and lack direct material evidence.
 As summarized in Eq.~\eqref{eq:Etide}, the dominant orbital controls in our tidal calculation are the semi-major axis $a$ and the eccentricity $e$; to first order, tidal heating scales as $a^{-6}$ and $e^{2}$.
-Today, $a \approx 60\,R_E$ and $e \approx 0.055$.
+Today, $a \approx 60\,R_{\mathrm{E}}$ and $e \approx 0.055$.
 At earlier times the Moon likely orbited closer to Earth with a larger $e$, implying stronger tidal dissipation than later in its history.
 For simplicity, we prescribe a time-varying semi-major axis $a(t)$ and a constant eccentricity over the interval of interest.

-Fig.~\ref{fig:vary_e_a} provides a detailed overview of tidal-heating trajectories.
-Across variations in eccentricity $e$ or the ratio $Q_{\mathrm{E}}/k_{2\mathrm{E}}$, all curves exhibit a robust high plateau-to--sharp cliff pattern.
+Supplementary Fig.~S5 provides a detailed overview of tidal-heating trajectories.
+Across variations in eccentricity $e$ or the ratio $Q_{\mathrm{E}}/k_{2\mathrm{E}}$, all curves exhibit a robust high-plateau--sharp-cliff pattern.
 Increasing $e$ or $Q_{\mathrm{E}}/k_{2\mathrm{E}}$ (i.e., decreasing the Earth--Moon distance and thus strengthening the effective tidal forcing) sustains higher tidal power for a longer period of time and yields systematically younger cliff ages.
 Conversely, smaller values lead to an earlier cliff closer to $4.5\,\mathrm{Ga}$.